lagdo/jaxon-adminer/README.md

 ```
 In the above configuration, the user will be able to access server information only on the `second_server`.

-The `access.databases` option defines the set of databases the user can access.
+The `access.databases` and `access.schemas` options define the set of databases and schemas the user can access.
-This option can only be defined at server level, and will apply to that specific server.
+This options can only be defined at server level, and will apply to that specific server.

 ```php
     'app' => [